 Bernie Sanders on Criminal Justice

-Bernie Sanders believes that the United States squanders far too many resources on over-incarceration and misguided crime policies, and that this money could be better spent providing education, training, and jobs to those who might otherwise get lost in the criminal justice system.
+Bernie Sanders believes that the United States squanders far too many resources on mass incarceration and misguided crime policies, and that this money could be better spent providing education, training, and jobs to those who might otherwise get lost in the criminal justice system.
 Bernie also advocates for police reform through demilitarization, increased transparency, and accountability.
 He is calling for an end to cash bail, an end to private prisons, an end to the drug war, and legalization of marijuana.
 Here’s a link to Justice and Safety for All, Bernie’s comprehensive plan to reform the criminal justice system:

 Start from the beginning.
 How many people are incarcerated in America?

 There are an additional 4.6 million people on probation and parole.
 6.9 million people, one in every 31 American adults, is under some sort of correctional control.
-We have more people behind bars than any other country in the world, a fact Bernie calls an “international embarrassment”—
+We have more people behind bars than any other country in the world, a fact Bernie calls an “international embarrassment”.

 The interesting thing is, America hasn’t always been like this.
 Here’s how much our incarceration rate has spiked domestically over the last century: